Uttar Pradesh, India: A Whirlwind Tour of Lucknow

-Some of us ventured to the main market, Hazratgang, had chaat (local snacks in North India that are very tasty) and then it was time to head back to the conference campus.
-Next day, I was heading back to Delhi.
+Some of us ventured to the main market, Hazratgang, had chaat (local snacks in North India that are very tasty), and then it was time to head back to the conference campus.
+The next day, I was heading back to Delhi.

 There are many other places at Lucknow to be visited and I wish we had more time and done it properly.

-The group consensus was that Indian guides consider sightseeing as a chore, to be done and gotten over with in minimum time.
-But then many of us were in hurry too.
+The group consensus was that Indian guides consider sightseeing as a chore, to be done and gotten over within minimum time.
+But then many of us were in a hurry too.